 Barn.
 The term "barn" means an agricultural structure used for the storage of produce, animals and/or agricultural vehicles and equipment.

 Base density.
-The term "base density" means the number of dwelling units allowed in an area.
-For development types that permit more dwelling units than otherwise provided by the zone, the base density shall be calculated as the net developable acreage, as defined herein, divided by the minimum lot area of the zone, except when a greater area would otherwise be required by the Weber-Morgan Health Department due to lack of sanitary sewer or culinary water, then the greater area shall be used.
+The term "base density" means the number of residential development rights allowed within a described area., The base density shall be calculated as the net developable acreage for development types that permit more dwelling units than otherwise allowed by the lot development standards of the zone as defined herein, divided by the minimum lot area of the zone, except when a greater area would otherwise be required by the Weber-Morgan Health Department due to lack of sanitary sewer or culinary water, when the greater area shall be used.
 This calculation can be observed by this formula: ((net developable acreage) / (minimum lot area)) = base dwelling unit density.
 The result shall be rounded down to the nearest whole dwelling unit.

 Basement/cellar.
-The term "basement/cellar" means a story having more than one-half of its height below grade.
+The term "basement/cellar" means a story having more than one-half of its height below natural grade.
 The portion below the natural grade shall not be counted as part of the building height.

 …